justsaykk/k8s-fleetman-webapp-angular/README.md

 ## How does K8s achieve this?

+TL;DR: Services acts as controllers do things with pods.
+You'll probably never handle the pods yourself.

 ### Introducing: Pods

 TYPICALLY, 1 pod contains 1 container.
 However, if the containers cannot live without each other, then it may be wiser to put them into the same pod. *But c'mon man, encapsulation principals?*

 These pods are shortlived and *ephemeral*.
 Imagine Java methods.
 Each time it is supposed to run, it'll be called, executed and left alone.
 Similarly for pods, it'll be **CREATED**, execute what it needs to do, and finally "die" or *evicted*.

+### Introducing: Services